Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - At the Langmannersdorf site in Lower Austria, giant piles belonging to at least five ice age monsters have been revealed.

-According to Heritage Daily, a "monster cemetery" has just been revealed at the Langmannersdorf site in Lower Austria, Austria, which used to be a hunting camp 25,000 years ago.
+According to Heritage Daily, a "monster cemetery" has just been discovered at the Langmannersdorf site in Lower Austria, Austria, which was once a hunting camp 25,000 years ago.

 The new discovery includes giant bones piled into two piles, buried just 15 meters apart.